Audie Blaylock

-Audie Blaylock (born 1962) is an American singer, guitarist, mandolinist, and composer in the bluegrass tradition.
+Audie Blaylock (August 18, 1962 – January 10, 2024) was an American singer, guitarist, mandolinist and composer in the bluegrass tradition.

 Biography

 Early years

 Blaylock was born in El Paso, Texas, but was raised in Lansing, Michigan.
 Growing up in a family where both parents played music, he learned guitar at age 8.
 He grew up playing guitar and mandolin in local bands.

 Support for Other Artists

 In 1982, at age 19, Blaylock joined Jimmy Martin and the Sunny Mountain Boys, and spent nine years with them playing mandolin.

 In 1990, Blaylock worked with Red Allen until his death in 1993.

 Starting in 1993, Blaylock played both mandolin and guitar with the Lynn Morris Band.

-From 1997 until 2000, Blaylock played with Harley Allen (Red Allen's son).
+From 1997 to 2000, Blaylock played with Harley Allen (Red Allen's son).
 Allen was an accomplished country music songwriter (for Garth Brooks, John Michael Montgomery, and others), and recorded for Mercury Records.

-From 1999 until 2003, Blaylock worked with Rhonda Vincent and the Rage, playing guitar and singing harmonies.
+From 1999 to 2003, Blaylock worked with Rhonda Vincent and the Rage, playing guitar and singing harmonies.

-From 2006 until 2007, Blaylock and fiddler Michael Cleveland formed "Michael Cleveland and Flamekeeper featuring Audie Blaylock."
+From 2006 to 2007, Blaylock and fiddler Michael Cleveland formed "Michael Cleveland and Flamekeeper featuring Audie Blaylock."